The right to privacy is included as a fundamental right in the EU Charter.

 The full, global TeleSign team has been engaged to ensure that all elements of the GDPR are adhered to.
 Here are 10 of the top things we're doing to comply.

-We are now (and have been since October 31, 2017) owned by BICS (a subsidiary of Proximus Group), which is based within the EU in Brussels, Belgium.
-All members of senior management from Proximus to BICS and TeleSign are fully supportive of our efforts towards complete GDPR compliance by May 25, 2018.
+We are owned by Proximus Group, which is based within the EU in Brussels, Belgium.
+All members of senior management from Proximus and TeleSign are fully supportive of our efforts towards complete GDPR compliance by May 25, 2018.
 TeleSign firmly believes that the privacy and security of personal data is fundamental to our business operations.
 Data protection is taken very seriously by all TeleSign employees.

 We have laid out a 6-phase compliance roadmap that will get us to GDPR compliance by the May 25th deadline: (1) Training/Awareness for the entire company; (2) Data Mapping; (3) Gap Analysis; (4) Data Protection Impact Assessments (DPIA); (5) Implementation (our current phase); and (6) Steady State (aka long-term compliance post deadline).